heiditm/heiditm.github.io/diabetes.md

 Irritability|Feeling of agitation and anger as a result of stress.
 Delayed Healing|Taking longer to heal than normal.
 Partial Paresis|Weakness of voluntary movement, can be a symptom of diabetes.
 Muscle Stiffness|The inability of the muscles to relax normally.
-It cn affect any part of the body and casues difficulty of moving.
+It can affect any part of the body and causes difficulty of moving.
 Alopecia|Leads to hair loss on any part of the body.
 Obesity|Having excess body fat.
 Class|Diagnosis with diabetes. <br>1 Positive <br>0 Negative